-If these alliances work, it might make a system of worker-owned enterprises assembled with the purpose of a green restructuring of the U.S. economy.
+If these alliances work, it might make a system of worker-owned enterprises assembled with the purpose of a green restructuring of the global economy.
 That could be a powerful force.

 Human Rights for Mother Nature

-Former Obama “Green Jobs Czar” Van Jones is taking up the challenge as one of the newest board members of a San Francisco organization known as the Pachamama Alliance, which has been creating a global movement to make human rights for Mother Nature an international reality — complete with enforceable laws.
+Former Obama “Green Jobs Czar” Van Jones took up the challenge as one of the newest board members of a San Francisco organization known as the Pachamama Alliance.
+This organization has worked to create a global movement to make human rights for Mother Nature an international reality — complete with enforceable laws.
 Jones joined the alliance’s board last December, shortly after the organization announced creation of the Global Alliance for the Rights of Nature to carry the concept around the world—and install it not only in international law but in the statutes of communities and municipalities across the U.S.